elunna/nerfhack-changelog/README.md

 * Vorpal Blade provides warning vs jabberwocks (Evil)
 * Vorpal blade gets a 10% chance of beheading (SLASHEM)
 * The Heart of Ahriman now grants slotless flying and displacement instead of stealth (FIQ)
+* The Orb of Detection grants clairvoyance while carried.
 * Trollsbane grants regeneration while wielded (many variants)
 * The Eyes of the Overworld protect against more gaze attacks (Evil)
 * Prevent Cleaver from cleaving peaceful bystanders (xnh)